-A bill to merge EETIDE and regular property tax (FAP) into a single tax, formerly Ενιαίος Φόρος Ακινήτων/Eniaios Foros Akiniton (ENFA) and now called Ενιαίος Φόρος Ιδιοκτησίας Ακινήτων/Enaios Foros Idiokthsias Akiniton (ΕΦΙΑ), with revised thresholds to simplify billing and collection by tax authorities, reached agreement in February 2013, is still being finalized as of last update and will take effect January 1, 2014.
+A bill to merge EETIDE and regular property tax (FAP) into a single tax, formerly Ενιαίος Φόρος Ακινήτων/Eniaios Foros Akiniton (ENFA) and now called Ενιαίος Φόρος Ιδιοκτησίας Ακινήτων/Enaios Foros Idiokthsias Akiniton (ΕΦΙΑ), with revised thresholds to simplify billing and collection by tax authorities, reached agreement in February 2013, was voted into law on December 21 and took effect January 1, 2014.

 A motion to adjust objective property values to reflect market reality and not inflated values of 10 years ago, which would have lowered taxation rates for 2013, was discussed and failed.
 For many owners, this will cancel any 15 percent discount on EETIDE from July 2013.

 - Who is exempt

 - Who pays how much and when

 - Penalties for non-payment

 - How the property tax is invoiced on a real-life electricity bill.